This post is used to log my leetcode problem solving.

 router.addPacket(3, 5, 95); // Packet is added.
 Return True

-router.addPacket(4, 5, 105); // Packet is added, [1, 4, 90]
+router.addPacket(4, 5, 105); // Packet is added, [1, 4, 90] is removed as number of packets exceeds memoryLimit.
+Return True.

-router.forwardPacket(); // Return [2, 5, 90]
+router.forwardPacket(); // Return [2, 5, 90] and remove it from router.

 router.addPacket(5, 2, 110); // Packet is added.
 Return True.

-router.getCount(5, 100, 110); // The only packet with destination 5 and timestamp in the inclusive range [100, 110]
+router.getCount(5, 100, 110); // The only packet with destination 5 and timestamp in the inclusive range [100, 110] is [4, 5, 105].
+Return 1.

 Example 2: